ThePlayer14/aubio-python-aarch64/README.md

 After copying the files to their own directories, you can try launching aubio by simply typing `./aubio`, which would launch the program.
 # troubleshooting
+* If you see a message from `tar` saying that `... not found in archive`, use either the `-C ./foldername` or `--directory /path/to/folder` option to extract to a folder.
-If you see a message saying `ModuleNotFoundError: No module named aubio`, investigate if `aubio` and `aubiocut` has "executable" permissions, you can test it by going to `/usr/bin` then invoking `./aubio`.
+* If you see a message saying `ModuleNotFoundError: No module named aubio`, investigate if `aubio` and `aubiocut` has "executable" permissions, you can test it by going to `/usr/bin` then invoking `./aubio`.
 If `bash: aubio : Permission denied` is the message you get, use `chmod +x ./aubio` and that should fix the issue.

 If you're still experiencing the same message, go to `/usr/lib/python3.11/site-packages/aubio` and repeat `chmod +x` on all the `.py` files and the `.so` file in the directory.